alegrimaldi20/thunderloan-audit/README.md

 ```

 ### [L-2] Initializers could be front-run
-Initializers could be front-run, allowing an attacker to either set their own values, take ownership of the contract, and in the best case forcing a re-deployment
+Initializers could be front-run, allowing an attacker to either set their own values, take ownership of the contract, and in the best case forcing a re-deployment.

 *Instances (6)*:
 ```solidity